20 Last Supper Paintings from Renaissance Italy (and Where To Find Them)

 There have been seven documented attempts to repair the Last Supper.
 In 1770, the whole thing was largely repainted.
 At some point, a door was cut into the bottom of the painting.
 In 1999, The Last Supper was restored over the course of 21 years.

 You've got to be organized and reserve in advance to see this Leonardo masterpiece.
 It's kept in a special microclimate with restricted access.
 Advance reservations are mandatory.
-Click here for an analysis of the painting, practical information, and must know tips on how to see Leonardo's The Last Supper.
+Here's my guide to The Last Supper, with an analysis of the painting, practical information, and must know tips on how to see Leonardo's masterpiece

 Address: Piazza Santa Maria delle Grazie 2, Milan